Skip to content

 defer out.deinit();

-const hello_str = try out.addString("hello");
+const hello = try out.addString("hello");

-const hello = try out.createNode(
+const lit = try out.addNode(

-.{ .string_literal = .{ .value = hello_str } },
+.{ .string_literal = .{ .value = hello } },

 .none,